NathanRThomas/analytics/README.md

 Designed as a transparent wrapper.
 So you can pass in authetication credentials for any third-party analytics platform, and this will be able to handle events and page views.

-Currently only funcational for Google Analytics
+Currently only funcational for Google Analytics (GA)

+In order for this to work with GA you need to create a property of the type "Website".

 # dependencies
 go get github.com/ajg/form